HiveTalk/swarm/README.md

 ## For Testing
-For convenience, this repository has a forked copy of Frontends for testing use with the swarm blossom relay, bouquet and sakura.
+For convenience, this repository contains a copy of Frontends for testing use with the swarm blossom relay, bouquet and sakura.
 They are early prototypes so beware when syncing, there might be issues.
 Bouquet is good for bulk syncing, Sakura is good for individual file mirroring.

 Buggy Notes:
-- Sakura syncs images well but videos might sync to type application/octet-stream and then they are binaries, will need to fix this on tha sakura
+- Sakura syncs images well but videos might sync to type application/octet-stream and then they are binaries, will need to fix this.
-- Sakura takes a really long time to login be patient
+- Sakura takes a really long time to login, be patient
-- Fixed some syncing issue bugs with Sakura, as well as refresh page will not log user out anymore
+- Fixed some syncing issue bugs with Sakura, as well as refresh page, so it will not logout user.
-- Bouquet syncing is inconsistent, needs investigation
+- Bouquet syncing can be inconsistent, needs investigation
-- Bouquet - there is a cors error on the bouquet on vercel but not on original bouquet
+- Bouquet - there is a cors error on the bouquet deploy on vercel

-WARNING: Swarm server is a small testing instance restricted to nostr.json pubkeys on hivetalk.org also max size per upload is 200MB
+- works with alby and nos2x, may have issues with nos2x-fox

 ## Table of Contents